-18 Kaufmann et al. (2005:14) find "substantial disagreement among sources about even the direction of changes in global averages of governance", and the measurement problems prevent the production of credible empirical results on global levels of corruption.
+16 Kaufmann et al. (2005:14) find "substantial disagreement among sources about even the direction of changes in global averages of governance", and the measurement problems prevent the production of credible empirical results on global levels of corruption.

-19 This problem is even more relevant for the UN's Human Development Index.
+17 Creativity in the search for relevant empirical information will often imply a need for theoretical studies to support or understand relations and incentives which point to connections between corruption and other, more measurable, phenomena.
+Our intuitive assumptions about correlations are not always sufficient, which is demonstrated in a few recent examples.
+The role of the media in controlling corruption is not necessarily as obvious as is often assumed (Vaidya, 2005); a bureaucratic crackdown may not lead to the expected reduction of corruption levels (Bjorvatn et al., 2005); whereas the role of the security of property rights in promoting growth may actually help us understand the link between corruption and inequality (Glaser et al., 2003).
+18 See the web pages of Transparency International and the World Bank for more information.

-20 Creativity in the search for relevant empirical information will often imply a need for theoretical studies to support or understand relations and incentives which point to connections between corruption and other, more measurable, phenomena.
-Our intuitive assumptions about correlations are not always sufficient, which is
+such information.19 Corruption is not a problem if competition in all markets is free and fair, an understanding that can be applied to estimate the extent of corruption in several ways.20

-There are also several alternative approaches to information about the extent of corruption.
-This paper will not provide an overview,21 just a few relevant comments.
-Svensson and Reinikka (2001, 2003) describe the use of local surveys to obtain more detailed information on the extent of corruption.
-Public expenditure tracking surveys (PETS) and business surveys in particular are able to provide more accurate information for the quantification of corruption locally, and also its implications and its geographical and sectoral variation.
-More projects of this type are expected.
-Donors concerned about the problem of providing aid to countries with a low score on the CPI will more frequently require PETS as a form of control and evaluation.
-Another relevant indicator of corruption is the functioning of antitrust institutions, or surveys that aim at gathering such information.22 Corruption is not a problem if competition in all markets is free and fair, an understanding that can be applied to estimate the extent of corruption in several ways.23 Yet, these alternative approaches cannot replace the information provided by an index of corruption that ranks countries according to their estimated level of corruption.
-These estimation problems should not discourage TI, but rather encourage continued critical debate about presentation and methodological improvements.
+Yet, these alternative approaches cannot replace the information provided by an index of corruption that informs about the estimated perceptions about the level of corruption in a large number of countries.
+It will never be possible to rank right on this issue.
+The estimation problems should not discourage TI, but rather encourage continued critical debate about presentation and methodological improvements.